brunokoga/Montevideo/ultimateCampaign_dir/downtime/roomsAndTeams.md

 **Upgrades To** Sports Field

 This enclosed field is used for some form of dangerous contest, from nonlethal sports like wrestling or boxing to lethal blood sports such as animal fights or gladiatorial combat.
-It includes seating for spectators, appropriate flooring (padded or sandy), and often some manner of barrier between the audience and combatants.
-Each day, the person in charge of the Battle Ring can grant one combatant a +2 bonus on [Intimidate](skills/intimidate#_intimidate) and performance combat checks (_Pathfinder RPG Ultimate Combat_ 153).
+It includes seating for spectators, appropriate flooring (padded or sandy, and often some manner of barrier between the audience and combatants.
+Each day, the person in charge of the Battle Ring can grant one combatant a +2 bonus on [Intimidate](skill_dir/intimidate#_intimidate) and performance combat checks (_Pathfinder RPG Ultimate Combat_ 153).
 This benefit applies only within the settlement.

 Bedroom